vigneshv92/vigneshv92.github.io/_pages/about.md

 ## Research

-My Primary Research areas lie at the intersection of Natural Language Processing and Computer Vision.
+My Research interests lie at the intersection of Natural Language Processing, Computer Vision and Human Computer Interaction.
 To be specific, I am interested in developing secure models that could interpret Medical data using modern deep learning and computer vision techniques to aid Artificial Intelligence for Healthcare.